Guthrie

 Adelaide Hills, South Australia

-Guthrie wines is the creation of Hugh and Sarah Guthrie, who have made a name for themselves producing wines that uncover some of the Adelaide Hills’ sites’ unseen beauty.
+Guthrie Wines is the creation of Hugh and Sarah Guthrie, who have made a name for themselves producing wines that uncover the Adelaide Hills’ site-specific beauty.

 Growing up on his family’s sheep farm in Gumeracha, Hugh Guthrie developed an early interest and passion for the local vineyards of the Torrens Valley region.
 He went on to complete a master of oenology at the University of Adelaide, then perfected his craft around wineries in Australia and overseas.
 After producing award-winning wines for The Lane Vineyard, Hugh decided to focus on the Guthrie wines in 2014.
 He and his wife, Sarah, have since established themselves firmly as leading Adelaide Hills vintners.
 Their family-run winery is nothing short of impressive and awe-inspiring, much like the ‘Clones’ Chardonnay.
 Lemon and dill butter poached marron sounds like a perfect match for it.